 Do – Competition Analysis

 Do what your competitors are doing right and scale it up by 10 times.
 That’s a simple and effective SEO success mantra that has been followed by the big guns in the business since time immemorial.
-But you don’t even need to type each of your keywords into Google one by one and then analyze the top 10 sites that come up.
+But you don’t even need to type each of your keywords into Google one by one and then analyse the top 10 sites that come up.
 If you are targeting thousand keywords, think about the time that will be spent in analysis.
-There are enough automation tools and services that can scrape, analyze domain metrics, keyword ranks, back link profiles, social media signals and every other tiny detail in just hours.
+There are enough automation tools and services that can scrape, analyze domain metrics, keyword ranks, backlink profiles, social media signals and every other tiny detail in just hours.
 Competition analysis is definitely one of the things that must be automated.

 Do – Link Diversity